better-js-logging/angular-logger2/README.md

 ## Reusable `LoggingService` instance outside of Angular

-You can have an injectable `LoggingService` instance configured as _provider_, but that doesn't mean you can use the same instance outside of Angular.
+You can have an injectable `LoggingService` instance configured as _provider_, but that doesn't mean you can't use the same instance outside of Angular.

 Here's one example how to have a one single truth: